 9) Dharamshala: Home of the Dalai Lama

-Dharamshala was just the respite we needed during one of our 2 week long trip in India.
+Dharamshala was just the respite we needed during one of our two week long trip in India.
 Home to the 14th Dalai Lama and Tibetan refugees, stepping into Dharamshala felt like being in an entirely different country.
-The air is a lot cooler and has many outdoor activities and treks for adventure travellers.
+The air is a lot cooler and has many outdoor activities and treks for the adventurous.

-Yoga and meditation centres are abundant here but many people come to do a 2D1N trek up the Triund Hill.
+Yoga and meditation centres are abundant here but many people go for the 2D1N trek up the Triund Hill.
 It’s a steep but relatively easy trek and camping on the misty hills was one of our favourite memories.

 Highlights of Dharamshala: Hike and camp on Triund Hill, visit the residency of the Dalai Lama

 How to get there: Fly from Singapore to Amritsar and take a 7 hour bus.
 You should ask to stop at McLeod Ganj where most of the life is at!

 10) Varanasi: The best place to end

 I never truly understood how chaos could be charming until we stepped foot in Varanasi.
 One of the World’s oldest cities dating back to the 11th century B.C., we hear that many Hindu Indians make it a point to visit at least once in their lives.
 “Not every person has the chance to visit”, an Indian friend once shared.

 Most of the life in this city happens at the holy Ganges River, believed to wash away a lifetime of sins when bathed in it.
 With such significance, it’s only fitting that the end of life rituals are seen here too.
 Death is seen in a different light in Varanasi and for many Hindu Indians, spending their last few breaths in Varanasi is believed to allow liberation from reincarnation.